4 Action Packed Days in Mexico City

 Photos and drone footage of the flight are available for purchase following the flight.
 You are also allowed to take your own camera in the basket at your own risk.

-After breakfast we stopped by a little shop and met a wonderful man (also named Jesús) who taught us about the history of Teotihuacan and the importance of the agave plant and obsidian rock in starting the civilization.
+After breakfast we stopped by a little shop and met a wonderful man (also named Jesús) who taught me about the history of Teotihuacan and the importance of the agave plant and obsidian rock in starting the civilization.

 Did you know that agave provided liquid nourishment, paper, and needles to ancient people?

-We also got to taste a fermented drink collected from the honey water found in the agave called Pulque.
+I also got to taste a fermented drink collected from the honey water found in the agave called Pulque.
 It was quite tasty and rumored to be an aphrodisiac.

-After our exploration of aloe and obsidian, we went to view the ruins if the ancient Mesoamerican city of Teotihuacan.
+After the exploration of aloe and obsidian, we went to view the ruins if the ancient Mesoamerican city of Teotihuacan.
 The city predates the Aztecs by centuries, but the name Teotihuacan was given by the Aztecs upon finding the abandoned city.

 Many of the names of the structures come from the Aztec use of the space, as not much is known about the original inhabitants.

-We learned that when the Aztec’s discovered the city they started using the pyramids to honor the gods of the Sun and the Moon.
+I learned that when the Aztec’s discovered the city they started using the pyramids to honor the gods of the Sun and the Moon.
 However, archaeologists later discovered that the original function of the pyramids was likely to honor the gods of water (rain and river water) instead of the sun and moon.

 The Moon Pyramid stands at the Northern end of a long path, called the Avenue of the Dead, and is the second largest structure in Teotihuacan.
 Many smaller pyramids and platforms surround the Pyramid of the Moon.